mojtabaimani/ovh-spark-submit/README.md

 If you have a voucher, you can activate it during this step.
 If you browse this project, in the "project managed" tab, you'll have all details about consumptions.

-## Create Openstack user account and Openrc.sh
+## Create Openstack user account and openrc.sh
 After creating OVH account and project, you need to create an Openstack user account.
 You can find a tutorial in [this link](https://docs.ovh.com/gb/en/public-cloud/configure_user_access_to_horizon/) and login to your Horizon dashboard.
 In Horizon dashboard you will have a link to download your Openstack credential as a